 • Hear success stories and learn how you can add value to your business with schemes

 |Lee Turner, national schemes sales manager, Hiscox|

 Hospitality is one of the hardest-hit industries post COVID-19, and the future of hospitality insurance will change.
-This solution room topic will be a lively debate on the future of the industry featuring the hospitality association and insurers.
-Brokers can learn about their hospitality clients’ needs and how they can support and advise them during this critical time.
-This is a unique opportunity to find out what the future holds for hospitality insurance.
+This solution room topic will be a lively debate on the future and the needs from the hospitality group and the insurers.
+This session will:

 |Jane Pendlebury, chief executive, HOSPA|

 |Jamie Lewis, managing director, Bespoke Wholesale, City Underwriters|

 |David Noble, director of hospitality and leisure, James Hallam Ltd.|

 2:00 pm–2:30 pm COVID-19: What does it mean for employers?